The Ultimate KÜHL Pants Buying Guide

 By the way, if you want to type the Ü symbol, hold alt and type 0220 on your number pad.
 While KÜHL is a German word that literally translates to “cool” (also pronounced like “cool”), its root inspiration comes from Holger Kuhr, the legendary 3-D master pattern maker, responsible for the iconic KUHL designs.
 In Scandinavia, KÜHL carries an entirely different meaning – it’s slang for fun!

 KÜHL is where performance and casual style merge.
 Their motto is “Born in the Mountains™.”
-They produce high-quality outdoor apparel, including pants, shorts, shirts, and jackets for men, women, boys, and girls.
-They have everything you need to venture outside your comfort zone – from technical outdoor to rugged workwear, as well as lightweight hiking pants!
-Get ready to explore any terrain with their nice range of clothing that will help you maximize comfort through the elements.
+They produce high-quality outdoor apparel, including pants, shorts, shirts, and jackets for men and women.
+They have everything you need to venture outside your comfort zone – from technical outdoor rain gear to rugged workwear, as well as lightweight hiking pants and classic flannel!
+Get ready to explore any terrain with their awesome range of clothing that will help you maximize comfort through the elements.

 To really understand how someone like me can go on and on about how great KUHL pants are, take a good look at a few pairs of whatever pants you wear the most.
 As we start to break down the various features and design elements that go into KUHL pants, I think it will make more sense if you can compare them to the pants you typically sport.

 At first glance, one might assume the human body is pretty uniform and easy to clothe.
 When it comes to pants, all you need is a couple of long skinny tubes attached to a larger, short tube for your waist, right?
 Things start to get more tricky, as soon as you start to move.
-Since we have hips and knees that bend and flex in all kinds of ways, the design of the pants you’re wearing will have a dramatic and noticeable effect on your comfort and performance.
+Since we have hips and knees that bend and flex as they do, the design of the pants you’re wearing will have a dramatic and noticeable effect on your comfort and performance.

 For example, have you ever squatted down to lift something and ripped out the seat of your pants?
 What about if you need to step up, onto a rock or trailer, and you need to get your knee and leg very high to do it?
 If the designers of your pants haven’t considered this very likely and natural motion, you’ll find that most pants start binding around your thighs, and it becomes difficult or even painful to perform a high step.